avikde/koduino/README.md

 2. Awesome features that are not in Arduino: e.g.
     1. Hardware floating point, and advanced math libraries (Eigen is included)
     2. Non-blocking PWM input--use PWM as a fast, simple communication method
-    3. Fast SD-card writing using SDIO (soon)
+    3. Fast SD-card writing using SDIO
     4. Timer interrupts (run code with precise timing up to several MHz)
     5. ...
 1. Hands-free programming on boards with hardware support (FTDI chip with NRST/BOOT0 connections)